EjersonBeloso/LoginForm-1/README.md

 <h1>Simple Login Form.<h1>

-In this simple project I'm mainly focused on css using flex and grid display.
+<p>In this simple project I'm mainly focused on css using flex and grid display.<p>
 --responsive design

 Tech that I used.